coffee-data/ico-analysis/README.md

 # A look at ICO Historical Data
 The International Coffee Organization (ICO) is one of coffee's oldest coffee data collection agents.
 This project looks at the publically available historical data at http://www.ico.org/new_historical.asp and creates graphs to (1) visualize that data and (2) reference the visualization for further analysis.

+## My Questions
+* 1. Will there be a correlation between price paid to producers and the retail price of a coffee from the same region?
+* 2. What implications may the historical data of price paid to producers reveal about expectations for the Covid-19's Pandemic and its affects?

 An important glossary of terms is located here: http://www.ico.org/glossary.asp

 ### Index of Visualizations